Rahul-Raviprasad/ChaatuChat/README.md

 # ChaatuChat

-An AI Chatbot test app
+An AI Chatbot test app.

+Using Recast AI.